MellissaValle/Zillow_Real_Estate_Time_Series_analysis/README.md

 ## Project Overview

-Our goal with this project is to use predictive time series modelling on Zillow home sale price data to determine which 5 zipcodes are the best choice for real estate investment.
+Our goal with this project is to use predictive time series modelling on Zillow home sale price data to determine which 5 metro areas in New York State are the most optimal for short term real estate investment.
+The metric we decided to use for this project is ROI, as we feel that using ROI (over things like net profit) better incorporates risk as a factor.
+While of course profitability is essential to the company utilizing this data, ROI serves as a guide towards the best investment opportunities, and specific dollar amount profit targets can be met by adjusting the amount of money initially invested.

+Our data comes from Zillow, courtesy of their public research data page, which we link to below.
+The raw dataset has information on over 900 metro areas across the US.
+For each of these cities,

 ## Data Science Process